wp-plugins/basic-google-maps-placemarks/readme.txt

 * Compatible with WordPress MultiSite.
 * Internationalized (see [Other Notes](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/other_notes/) for a current list of supported languages)

-You can see a live example of the plugin running at [washingtonhousechurches.net](http://washingtonhousechurches.net).
+You can see a live example of the plugin running at [the Australian Polio Register](http://www.polioaustralia.org.au/?page_id=6098).

 Basic instructions are on [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/).
 Check [the FAQ](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/faq/) and [support forums](http://wordpress.org/support/plugin/basic-google-maps-placemarks) for help.